Mclilzee/file-analyzer/README.md

 - Second is the pattern to look for inside the file.

 - Third is the output to print if such pattern found.

-The algorithm make use of multi threads to search the patterns for many files at the same time, when folder is provided.
-Placeholder example-pattern.db is provided.

 # Example Usage